Wednesday, December 4, 2024

 Customers already on fixed price energy tariffs have locked in prices that will remain until a fixed deal ends.
 If your fixed tariff is coming to an end, you can compare new energy offers from many of the UK’s energy providers here: Compare home energy deals >>

-Government 'Energy Price Guarantee' ends
+Government 'Energy Price Guarantee'

+The UK government’s ‘Energy Price Guarantee’ which provided price support to households ended in July 2023.
 The government has said it is prepared to consider re-introduction of support, should energy prices increase above £3,000.

 From October 2023 financial assistance to help ‘very low’ income households (specifically those with pre-payment meters) will come via a standing charge discount for bill payers.
 Households on tariffs with no standing charge, where they pay a higher price for the first units used in a billing period will get an equivalent discount applied to the more expensive units.